dinkar1708-zz/Dagger2/README.md

 •	User needs to use the object without any headache how to create the object of components.
 •	# copied from developer’s android -
 o	Dagger's static, compile-time implementation means that it can be used in Android apps without needless runtime cost or memory usage.

+This application contains two modules
+1. app - basic setup of dagger2
+2. dagger2Netmodule - shows how to setup basic network request API